THE ARK OF HIS COVENANT

 Now Enoch, the seventh from Adam, prophesied about these men [“Christian” sinners] also, saying, “Behold, the Lord comes with ten thousands of His saints, (Jude 1:14)

 The concept of David’s “mighty men”—warriors distinguished by prowess in battle.

 Was he not the most honored of three?
 Therefore he became their captain.
 However, he did not attain to the first three.
 (II Samuel 23:19)

 It is interesting that of all the ways an Israelite could be distinguished, as a teacher, a writer, a musician, a poet, a farmer, a builder, a businessman, the evidence of honor during the reign of King David was prowess in war.
 So it is that from the present hour forward there will be a need for saints who are strong in spiritual warfare.
 There is an enemy to be crushed, a righteous King to be installed, before true and lasting peace and joy can come to the earth.

 The bride “terrible as an army with banners”—the “only one of her mother.”

-My dove, my undefiled is but one; she is the only one of her mother, she is the choice one of her that bare her.
-The daughters saw her, and blessed her; yea, the queens and the concubines, and they praised her.
+My dove, my perfect one, is the only one, the only one of her mother, the favorite of the one who bore her.
+The daughters saw her and called her blessed, the queens and the concubines, and they praised her.
 (Song of Solomon 6:9)